ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

      - ⟳ Phase 2 (Advanced Features) is planned for future implementation

 2. **Specialized File Handling**:
-   - ⟳ Plugin Interface Design is in the planning stage
+   - ✓ Plugin Interface Design has been completed with the creation of FileInterpreterPlugin and MetadataExtractorPlugin base classes
-   - ⟳ Plugin Discovery and Registration is in the planning stage
+   - ✓ Plugin Discovery and Registration has been implemented with directory structures and registry updates
+   - ✓ Testing and Documentation has been partially completed with unit tests for plugin interfaces and integration tests for plugin discovery
-   - ⟳ Core Integration is in the planning stage
+   - ⟳ Core Integration is in progress
-   - ⟳ Core Interpreters development is planned to start after the foundation is established
+   - ⟳ Core Interpreters development is planned to start after the foundation is fully established
    - ⟳ UI Integration is planned for future implementation
    - ⟳ Advanced Features are planned for future implementation